 If you pled guilty or no contest then the case is not able to be expunged unless the case was for a misdemeanor class C and you completed deferred adjudication. §55.01(a)(1-2)

-If you do not know what is on your record, we can research your case(s) for you to determine what is currently on there and what we can do to clear your record.
-We charge a small researching fee for this service, and we would apply that fee to any service(s) you sign up for with our firm.
+We can research your case(s) for you to determine what is currently on there and what we can do to clear your record if you are not sure what is on your record or what the exact disposition was of a case.
+For this service, we charge a small researching fee that we would apply towards the cost of any service(s) you sign up for with us

 Yes as long as the offense was not for any of the following offenses: